petrbouda/petrbouda.github.io/_posts/0001-01-01-jeffrey-cli-in-examples.md

 #### Searching in Timeseries and Flamegraph

 As mentioned before, it's not possible to use zooming and searching directly from the generated graph because of its static nature.
-However, at least we can generate the graph with a **search-pattern** option to break down the Timeseries graph into two series:
+However, at least we can generate the graph with a **search-pattern** option to split the Timeseries graph into two series:

 - samples that contain the search-pattern
 - the rest of the samples that are not matched

-We search _Compile_ pattern in the samples to point out the compilation overhead over the time of the recording.
+We search for _Compile_ pattern in the samples to point out the compilation overhead over the time of the recording.

 ```
 $ java -jar jeffrey-cli.jar flame --search-pattern=Compile jeffrey-persons-full-direct-serde.jfr